elefthvp/Regression-TSK--Fuzzy-Systems-Project/Part 1/README.md

 - NDEI
 - R<sup>2</sup>

-These metrics have been implemented in the respetive files found in the main folder and need to be included in the same repository as the `part1` file for it to execute.
+These metrics have been implemented in the respective files found in the main folder and need to be included in the same repository as the `part1` file for it to execute.